 The natural convection inlet/outlet boundary condition is available for the following analysis types:

-If the compressbility toggle is active → User needs to define the absolute pressure.
+For compressible flow simulations, the user needs to define the ambient total absolute pressure.

 Mathematically, when this condition is operated the boundary conditions applied on each fluid variable are: